Wednesday, June 17

 See below current Sheriff David Wayne Easley whom suppressed Studdard’s personnel file from going into my criminal case to shield liability and hide exculpatory evidence in my favor.

-See below District Court Judge Thomas A. Potter for (traffic offenses & misdemeanors) responsible for assigning excessive bail of $150k, falsified a “RECORD OF FIRST JUDICIAL APPEARANCE” that never happened and I had never seen, never appointed a public defender at any stage of proceedings, denied me bond countless times, et cetera.
+See below District Court Judge Thomas A. Potter responsible for assigning excessive bail of $150k, falsified a “RECORD OF FIRST JUDICIAL APPEARANCE” that never happened and I had never seen, never appointed a public defender at any stage of proceedings, denied bond countless times, et cetera.

-See below Prosecutor David Cotton was/is in conspiracy with Judge Thomas A. Potter in inducing a felony charge on me.
+See below Prosecutor David Cotten was/is in conspiracy with Judge Thomas A. Potter in inducing the felony charge on me.

 See below Deputy Joshua Pendergrass whom wrote up the felony report based on Studdard’s false and misleading statement shown above.